IverCoder/Force-DualSIM/README.md

 # Force Dual SIM

-Force Generic System Images (GSI) to recognize your phone as Dual SIM if your firmware incorrectly reports the ammount of your SIM card slots.
+Force dual SIM if your phone firmware incorrectly declares an incorrect amount of SIM card slots.
+Fixes Generic System Images (GSI) thinking that your phone has three SIM slots.

 ## Installation